Skip to content

 --sourceWatch a different repo in the same org; accepts repoName or orgName/repoName.
 Not supported for cron subscriptions.

 --source pins the subscription to watch a different repo in the same organization.
-When set, the subscription lives in the repo specified by --repo but fires on commits to the source repo.
-The action runs in the context of the subscription’s home repo; sourceRepo is provided separately in the sprite action payload.
+When set, the subscription lives in the repo specified by --repo but fires on writes to the source repo.
+The action runs in the context of the subscription’s home repo.
 Not supported for cron subscriptions.

 --allow-trace-reentry defaults to false.
-When omitted, a commit-triggered subscription runs at most once in the same causal chain for the same shape.
+When omitted, a write-triggered subscription runs at most once in the same causal chain for the same shape.
 When present, same-chain reentry is allowed, but a global chain-depth safety limit still stops runaway recursion.
 Cron subscriptions ignore this flag.

 Terminal window